fraud-intelligence-limited/fil-documentation/src/release-notes/index.md

 - Fixed a bug that allowed suspended user accounts to perform operations not permitted to them.

+- Fixed a bug that prevented the **Purchase has completed** screen from displaying data according to the filters specified by the user when downloading contributions via FIB Web App.

 ## Version 1.3.0 (2024-06-05)

 ### Main Changes